Skip to content

 Option 2: Ingress (Production)

-Enable Ingress in your values.yaml to expose the UI externally.
-The UI will automatically proxy API requests to the backend service.
+Enable Ingress in your values.yaml to expose the UI and API externally.
+The UI will automatically proxy API requests to the API service.

 Generic Kubernetes with nginx Ingress Controller